EvanDaley/electron-applescript-runner/README.md

 ## Usage

 This project makes it easy to write automation scripts on mac, and trigger them with a minimal amount of keystrokes.
-I use it to set custom window configurations, open specific slack conversations, control music, open bookmarked pages, open specific apps, jump straight to display settings, etc etc.
+I use it to set custom window configurations, open specific slack conversations, control music, open specific apps, just straight to bookmarked pages in chrome, jump straight to display settings, etc etc.

 ![Running app](AppDescription.png)